Taylor Swift’s Dad Bought a $300,000 Stake in Big Machine Records While She Recorded Her 1st Album

 When did Taylor Swift’s dad buy into Big Machine Records?

 Not long after moving to Music City, Swift was signed to Big Machine Records.
 According to BuzzFeed, Swift’s father then sprung into action.
-He bought a 3% stake in the company for a reported $300,000 — all while Swift was hard at work recording her debut album.
+He bought a three percent stake in the company for a reported $300,000 — all while Swift was hard at work recording her debut album.
 That album, titled Taylor Swift, debuted in 2006.
 It earned acclaim from critics and fans, cementing Swift’s status as a country-pop singer to watch.

 Big Machine Records was sold in 2019

 Over the years, Swift continued writing and releasing hit records, becoming one of the biggest stars in the world.
 By 2019, Swift was headlining sold-out world tours and navigating the pressures of the spotlight with grace and dignity.
 However, in the summer of that year, Swift was thrown for a loop when Big Machine Records, which she left in 2018, was sold to Scooter Braun.
-According to NPR, Braun’s company, Ithaca Holdings, purchased Big Machine Records from founder Scott Borchetta.
+Braun’s company, Ithaca Holdings, purchased Big Machine Records from founder Scott Borchetta.

 Scooter Braun responded to Swift’s claims publicly.
 He wrote a blog post to say that he had made Swift aware of the impending sale before it happened.
 He also claimed that Swift was given “every chance in the world” to own her masters but decided to leave the label to pursue other endeavors.
 In November 2020, however, Braun’s investment group collected a big payday when, according to Variety, all of Swift’s masters were sold to an unknown buyer in a deal worth around $300 million.